Estimating the Implementation Timeframe

-At most companies the leasing processes for IT, fleet and equipment leases have been neglected with little investment in processes or systems to manage these assets.
+At most companies the leasing processes for IT, fleet, and equipment leases have been neglected with little investment in processes or systems to manage these assets.
 As a result, many companies have highly inefficient equipment leasing programs that are creating unnecessary costs and performance drags on the organization.
-The good news is that you may be realize seven-figure cost savings in the next 12 to 18 months by implementing best practices for Equipment Lease Administration.
+The good news is that you may realize seven-figure cost savings in the next 12 to 18 months by implementing best practices for equipment lease administration.

 Savings from Real Estate Lease Administration